Can you tell me a little about the competition?

 When are Semi-Finalists, Finalists and Winners announced?

-The Semi-Finalists and Finalists are scheduled to be announced by late March 2018.Winners will be announced during the Awards Ceremony at the festival in May 2018.
+The Semi-Finalists and Finalists are scheduled to be announced by August 2019.Winners will be announced during the Awards Ceremony at the festival in October 2019.

 Do you accept scripts for existing TV shows?